Catadanna/Linear-Polynomial-Regression-Scala-SparkML/README.md

 # Linear-Polynomial-Regression-Scala-SparkML
-This is an example of Linear Regression done in SparkML and using the class PolynomialExpansion.
+PolyLinearRegression.scala : This is an example of Linear Regression done in SparkML and using the class PolynomialExpansion.
+NormalEquation.scala : Example of normal equation in SparkML with Scala